jakemorgangit/floppify/README.md

 With everything set up, insert your floppy, launch the app, and let the retro magic happen!

 ## Requirements
--Spotify Developer Account
+- Spotify Developer Account
--Floppy Drive (real or emulated)
+- Floppy Drive (real or emulated/USB stick also works)
--Floppy Disks (the more, the merrier!)
+- Floppy Disks (the more, the merrier!)
--Python 3.x and dependencies (see requirements.txt)
+- Python 3.x and dependencies (see requirements.txt)

 ## How to use